mathaywarduk/jericho/faqs.md

 ## Can I cancel or modify my booking?

 Yes, as long as we have at least 72 hours’ notice.
-Your deposit in non-refundable and non-transferable.
+Your deposit in non-refundable.
 If there are any cancellations or amendments to bookings (in part or whole) with less than 72 hours notice, a full £105pp dinner fee will be charged (Your deposit will be included in this amount).
 This charge reflects the cost of food, drink and staffing incurred with short-notice changes.

 Our restaurant is an intimate setting; the largest table we can accommodate for is 6 guests, should you wish to book for 4 or more people, we will need 14 days notice for cancellation, otherwise a full £105pp dinner fee will be charged.
 (Your deposit will be included in this amount)